UCL/research-computing-with-cpp/07performance/sec02Memory.md

 Data is stored in a computer in different forms and different places.
 Generally, the bigger your memory store, the slower it is to access!
 This trade-off is typical for developing on many architectures from PCs to specialised accelerated hardware.
 On a typical computer you're likely to have:

-- **Persistant Memory**
+- **Persistent Memory**
     - This is the largest store of data and includes things like your hard disk.
-Writing to this kind of memory has the highest overheads, but the data remains in tact without power and is typically on the scale of tens of GB or more.
+Writing to this kind of memory has the highest overheads, but the data remains intact without power and is typically on the scale of tens of GB or more.
 - **System Memory**
     - This includes on-chip RAM and ROM.
     - ROM is permanent, and read-only, and generally not of much interest to software developers since it handles things like instructions for basic I/O and loading the operating system: things that we don't (and can't) mess with!